CorrelAidxNL/forward43/README.md

  1. Scrape social innovation data (Python)
  2. Automate periodic scraping (Docker)
  3. Collect the data in a database (Elasticsearch)
- 4. Acces/search the database through dashboard/front end (Elasticsearch/...)
+ 4. Access/search the database through dashboard/front end (Elasticsearch/...)

 #### 1. Scrape social innovation data (Python)
-We collect data on social innovations and projects by scraping croudfunding and fundraising websites.
+We collect data on social innovations and projects by scraping crowdfunding and fundraising websites.
 Currently, we focus on the following sites:

 - kickstarter.com
 - ulule.com